kyungminlee/QuantumHamiltonian.jl/docs/src/index.md

 First you need to create a Hilbert space representation:
 1. Define `State`s, and `Site`s
-1. Define the `HilbertSpace`
+1. Define a `HilbertSpace`
-1. If there are quantum numbers, use them to define `HilbertSpaceSector`
-1. Define `HilbertSpaceRepresentation` and construct basis set
+2. Define `HilbertSpaceRepresentation` and construct basis set.
+You can use quantum numbers to select only the basis states within a given sector or sectors.
-1. If there is space symmetry, translation or point or both, use that to define `ReducedHilbertSpaceRepresentation`
+3. If there is space symmetry, translation or point or both, use that to define `ReducedHilbertSpaceRepresentation`

 And then you can create operator representation using the Hilbert space representation from above:
 1. Define `Operator`s